Hurmos/Hurmos-app/README.md

 ### How will you reach your target customers?
 ### What distribution channels will you use?
+#### Resources

+#### Players

 ## Customer Relationships
 ### What kind of customer relationships do you want to build?
 #### player
 * Feeling that by playing you NHL style be a pro method, where there is a straight path to the top.
 * Finding the match should give you same goosebumbs as hours before a big game.
-* Winning a one should feel as good as winning with your own team.
+* Winning alone should feel as good as winning with your own team.
-*
+* Deep trust to the platform which provides safe experiences.
+* Image of not an replacement for regular clubs, but a own ecosystem.
 #### resource owner
+* Happy initial reaction of the product.
+* Interest usign the product to grow business, not stay alive.
+* Creating interest for the data about the business, and acting based on that data.
+* Deep trust to the platform to help to grow as business.
+* Symbiosis where provider wants to help the platform to grow by marketing in their own channels.
 ### How will you acquire and retain customers?
 ## Revenue Streams
 ### How will you generate revenue?
-* 10% add to the reservation fee that players make
+* 10% add to the reservation fee for each player
 ### What are your pricing model and payment terms?
 * The app is free to use both for the sport resource owners and for the players
 * After you have accepted a game suggestion, you cannot return your money